pivotal-cf/service-instance-logs-cli-plugin/docs/cli.md

 OPTIONS:
-   --recent                   Dump recent logs instead of tailing --skip-ssl-validation      Skip verification of the service broker endpoint.
+   --recent                   Dump recent logs instead of tailing --skip-ssl-validation      Skip verification of the logs endpoint.
 Not recommended!
 ```